 If you're living right in the heart of any of Canada's major urban centres than one of the main things you will be paying for is location.
 Taking Toronto as an example, it is easy to see that the number of rooms in a home goes down as the prices go up when you are moving into the centre of the city.
-The average number of rooms in a central location is currently 1.5 bedroom and four rooms, while with places like Oakville condominiums and houses it's closer to three bedrooms and seven total rooms.
+The average number of rooms in a central location is currently 1.5 bedroom and four rooms, while with places like condominiums and houses you would find on the majority real estate website, it's closer to three bedrooms and seven total rooms.

 When looking at city homes you must always consider the differences between neighbourhoods.
 If you're working at a downtown salon and spa Edmonton based and you want to live within an easy commute of work, you will likely have a variety of neighbourhoods to choose from, each with their own average home prices.
 While the average cost of a home in the whole city might be $350,000 you could find a central area where homes are priced closer to $300,000.
 In most major cities, the higher priced neighbourhoods are usually those that are along the major transit routes and have easy access to great schools and amenities.

 If you're interested in living in one of Canada's larger cities and you're not sure which is right for you, than you should consider the possibility of good employment in that centre.
 The average fulltime income in all of Canada's top ten cities is between $40,000 and $50,000 per year but each city has its own major industries.
-You may have more financial success working in corporate catering Toronto based than in Calgary, even though the home prices are much lower in Alberta.
+You may have more financial success working in a corporate company, even though the home prices are much lower in Alberta.